rapido-labs/silent-assassin/README.md

 ## Disaster Recovery

-What are the steps to recover pending pods when GCP goes out of Preemptible resources?
+What are the steps to perform when PVMs misbehave?
 It is explained [here](https://github.com/roppenlabs/silent-assassin/tree/AddingDocs/docs/disaster-recovery.md).

 ## Development